Water accumulation around your foundation is a major cause of basement leaks

 Lateral hydrostatic pressure—essentially, force created from water moving in a horizontal direction— created by the soil surrounding your home is one of the leading causes of leaky basements.
 The soil directly around your basement walls and floor can absorb water and expand or shift over time, putting excess pressure on your foundation.

 Water weighs 60 lbs per cubic foot.
-So after an intense rainstorm, for example, there could be tens of thousands of pounds of pressure on your walls and basement, potentially leading to cracks, leaks, and water coming up through the basement floor.
+So after an intense rainstorm, for example, there could be tens of thousands of pounds of pressure on your walls, potentially leading to cracks, leaks, and water coming up through the basement floor.

 2. Cracks In Basement Walls or Floor

 Cracks that allow water to seep into your basement will result in pressure buildup.
 The most vulnerable areas of your wall or floor are next to breaks in concrete (near window wells, for example) or long areas where there is no turn (i.e., the middle of the wall).

 Depending on the severity of a crack in your foundation, a number of remedies are possible.
 Applying sealants can fix minor issues, but steel beams and other reinforcement methods may be necessary for serious damage.